 There are other ways to increase your UM/UIM coverage: double UM and conversion coverage.
 Double UM increases your coverage to twice the amount of your liability coverage; conversion coverage enables you to collect the full amount of the uninsured motorist coverage purchase, regardless of the amount you may have already recovered from the at-fault party.

 Do not lose hope just because the person who hit you does not have insurance coverage.
-Contact Tremont Sheldon Robinson Mahoney today to discuss your case and learn more about how we fight for families in Bridgeport and across Connecticut.
+Call 203-212-9075 or contact us online to discuss your case and learn more about how we fight for families in Bridgeport and across Connecticut.